bhupendra1011/sample-agent/README.md

 > **How it works:** Tokens are generated server-side by Next.js API routes using the `agora-token` library (no Agora Managed Service).
 The client fetches `/api/generate-agora-token` for RTC/RTM tokens and channel info, then joins the Agora channel.
 For the AI agent, API routes generate agent tokens and inject API keys, then call Agora's Conversational AI Engine.

-**IoT extension:** With MCP servers configured in Agent Settings, the agent can call tools during the same session; for the smart light demo those tools hit the FastAPI MCP server, which forwards commands to the ESP8266 (see [`docs/iot/INTEGRATION_GUIDE.md`](docs/iot/INTEGRATION_GUIDE.md)).
+**IoT extension:** With MCP servers configured in Agent Settings, the agent can call tools during the same session; for the smart light demo those tools hit the FastAPI MCP server, which forwards commands to the ESP8266.

 ---